 Parent FAQs (Frequently Asked Questions)

 Our district has nearly 7,000 students and well over 400 certified educators.
 The district consists of thirteen schools: one preschool, six elementary, two middle, and four high schools.
 These high schools include our Area Technology Center and Big Picture Learning Academy, currently the only Big Picture program in Kentucky.
-Dr. James Neihof has been the district's superintendent since 2008.
+Dr. Sally Sugg serves as the district's superintendent.

 Elementary: 7:40 am to 2:25 pm